 5000 for client connections from all IP addresses.
 If you to establish a connection from a particular host, then you can mention that IP address instead of

 ExecStart=/usr/bin/dockerd -H tcp://0.0.0.0:5000 -H unix:///var/run/docker.sock

 Now you will be able to run docker commands from the host as well as from a remote docker client.
 To run the docker commands from a remote client, use the following syntax.

 docker -H tcp://<ip-address-of-host-running-docker-daemon>:5000 <docker-command>

-In this post we have learned to install docker on a Ubuntu workstation, we created a basic container from a docker Ubuntu image.
-Also we learned how to set up client connections for docker daemon.
-In next post we will cover more advanced features of Docker.
+In this post, we have learned to install docker on Ubuntu and we created a basic container from a docker Ubuntu image.